 Photo courtesy of Arkansas Parks & Tourism

-Longbow Resort is a remote cabin getaway nestled between Greers Ferry Lake and Mountain View and features four beautiful secluded cabins.
+Longbow Resort is a remote cabin getaway nestled between Greers Ferry Lake and Mountain View and features four beautiful, secluded cabins.
 The resort has been featured in Southern Living magazine, where it was called a “secluded, enchanted paradise.”
-The resort is perfect for honeymooners or anyone looking to get away and get immersed in nature.
-Each cabin was built to be a part of its natural surroundings, including waterfalls, natural swimming pools, cliff walls, canyons, or streams.
+It is perfect for honeymooners or anyone looking to get away and get immersed in nature.
+Each cabin was built to be a part of its natural surroundings, including waterfalls, natural swimming pools, cliff walls, canyons or streams.
 For more information, visit longbowresorts.com or facebook.com/LongbowResort

 1 Stonehaven Lane